jtsay362/css-properties-populator/README.md

   ruby main.rb -d

-should create the file css_properties.json.bz2, which can be uploaded to Solve for All as a Document Collection Changefile.
+should create the file css_properties.json.bz2, which can be uploaded to Solve for All as a Semantic Data Collection Changefile.

-For more documentation on Document Collections see https://solveforall.com/docs/developer/document_collection
+For more documentation on Semantic Data Collections see https://solveforall.com/docs/developer/document_collection

 Any enhancements are welcome!
 Please submit your pull request and if accepted, it will